-In the off season the best deals can be found by waiting until you get to the islands and then booking a last minute cruise – some might even leave on that very day so be ready to go.
+In the offseason, the best deals can be found by waiting until you get to the islands and then booking a last minute cruise – some might even leave on that very day so be ready to go.
 Day tours are also cheaper booked in person.
-A few things (not many) can be done without a tour so explore the islands on foot as well.
+A few things (not many) can be done without a tour to explore the islands on foot as well.

 Although the Galapagos was expensive, it was also a dream to go and well worth our planned expense.

 Retired from Corporate America at the age of 43 along with her husband Trinity.
 In 2016 they sold their home to begin a nomadic life of slow travel.
 Bonnie writes of their experience on the road in each country.
 Subscribe to follow her stories here.

 Note: If you click on our product links, 43BlueDoors will receive a small commission on anything you purchase within that session- at no additional cost to you.
 43BlueDoors donates all net proceeds to support freedom for young girls rescued from human trafficking.